 Man O’ War Boulevard is an arterial road that runs through the city of Lexington and around other areas of Fayette County.
 The numerous traffic lights on this road create stop-and-go traffic that causes a high number of accidents.
 Drivers using excessive speed or driving distracted increase the risk and the chance that an accident will be severe.

 Thomas Law Offices is dedicated to helping every driver in the state of Kentucky reach their destination safely.
 It is our mission to help drivers who find themselves injured on Kentucky roadways find recovery and return their life to normal.
-If you or someone you love has been injured or killed in an accident on any Kentucky roadway, contact our legal team today for a free, no-obligation consultation of your case.
+If you or someone you love has been injured or killed in a crash on any Kentucky roadway, contact our team of Louisville car accident lawyers today for a free, no-obligation consultation of your case.